leiwh/PyFRS/README.md

 ## Features
 `fs.py` computes synchrotron emission from the forward shock of a jet/outflow.
 It includes:

- - Synchrotron emission from relativistic jet or un-relativistic outflow;
+ - Synchrotron emission from relativistic jet or non-relativistic outflow;
  - Jet/outflow dynamics cover Coasting, deceleration and Newtonian phases;
  - Arbitrary medium density profile;
  - Arbitrary viewing angles (on and off-axis);